mvoseismic/SeismicPlots/README.md

 ## plotCounts.m

 Plots hourly, daily, weekly or monthly counts of seismic event types.
+Edit script to change which event types to plot.

 ## plotNsta.m